Mastering The Art of A Worry-Free Life

 Turn off the news, switch off talk radio, stop reading newspapers, and avoid all conversations with people who only want to talk about how screwed up the world is.
 You know who they are.

 Worry isn’t going to go away easily.
 We have to fight it with everything we have.
-And what we have are our children, our spouses and loved ones, sunsets and stars, oceans and mountains; our beating hearts and strong minds; our endless capacity to love, laugh and find joy.
-It’s called gratitude…and it works.
+And what we have are our children, spouses, and loved ones.
+We have sunsets, stars, oceans, mountains, our beating hearts and strong minds and our endless capacity to love.
+It’s called gratitude and it works.

 “Some of us think holding on makes us strong, but sometimes it is letting go.” – Herman Hesse